IUCN-ELC/iucn_wildlife/config/dev/README.md

-This directory contains the production configuration overrides
+This directory contains the dev & testing configuration overrides

 # How it works